tbrowder/Raku-Advent/tbrowder.md

 Inspiration and perspiration
 ----------------------------

 After considering methods published on [https://rakudo.org](https://rakudo.org), he decided the binary downloads looked to be the easiest.
-An archive of code compiled for the desired system, accompanied by an identifying SHA-256 hash and signed by one of the holders of the public keys published on the site, unpacked into a standard directory should be possible with Raku alone without other modules than the one he would create.
+An archive of code compiled for the desired system, accompanied by an identifying SHA-256 hash and signed by one of the holders of the public keys published on the site, and unpacked into a standard directory should be possible with Raku alone without other modules than the one he would create.

 With the tantalizing smell of figgy pudding coming from the mess hall, he started to think deep thoughts while doing his regular duties.
 Finally, eureka!
-Why not use the system Raku to bootstrap a current Raku—genius!
+Why not use the Debian system Raku to bootstrap a current Raku—genius!

 Eagerly he began to gobble pudding while coding....
-After too much pudding and many code iterations, mistakes, and going down rabbit holes, and with help from fellow Debianites on the Debian users mailing list, he came up with his shiny new Raku module distribution: **RakudoBin**.
+After too much pudding and many code iterations, mistakes, and going down rabbit holes, and with help from fellow Debianites on the Debian users mailing list, he came up with his shiny new Raku module distribution: **RakudoBin** (not yet published, but available online at [https://github.com/tbrowder/RakudoBin](https://github.com/tbrowder/RakudoBin).

-He solved the bootstrap problem by using a special path setup so the new module could call the package Raku as well as the updated Raku.
-Because of the lengths of the paths defined in the actual host system, the paths are represented here by `[pathX]` where 'X' is the path segment:
+He solved the bootstrap problem by using a special path setup so the new module's installation script could use the system Raku while other existing or new Raku programs would have the latest Raku first in the default user PATH.
+Because of the lengths of the paths defined in the actual host system, the paths are represented here by an alias, `[pathX]`, where 'X' is the path segment:

   * pathA /opt/rakudo/bin:/opt/rakudo/share/perl6/site/bin